HotSushi/linux-sysadmin-interview-questions/README.md

 * What is an atomic operation?
 * Your freshly configured http server is not running after a restart, what can you do?
 * What kind of keys are in ~/.ssh/authorized_keys and what it is this file used for?
+* Can you have several HTTPS virtual hosts sharing the same IP?
 * I've added my public ssh key into authorized_keys but I'm still getting a password prompt, what can be wrong?
 * Did you ever create RPM's, DEB's or solaris pkg's?
+* Describe the mknod command and when you'd use it.
 * What does ```:(){ :|:& };:``` do on your system?
 * How do you catch a Linux signal on a script?
 * Can you catch a SIGKILL?
+* What is MAJOR and MINOR numbers of special files?
 * What's happening when the Linux kernel is starting the OOM killer and how does it choose which process to kill first?
+* How to force/trigger a file system check on next reboot?
 * Describe the linux boot process with as much detail as possible, starting from when the system is powered on and ending when you get a prompt.
 * What's a chroot jail?
+* What is a runlevel and how to get the current runlevel?
 * When trying to umount a directory it says it's busy, how to find out which PID holds the directory?
 * What's LD_PRELOAD and when it's used?
 * You ran a binary and nothing happened.
 How would you debug this?